satellite-image-deep-learning/techniques/README.md

 ### Segmentation - Solar panels

+- [Deep-Learning-for-Solar-Panel-Recognition](https://github.com/saizk/Deep-Learning-for-Solar-Panel-Recognition) -> using both object detection with Yolov5 and Unet segmentation

 - [DeepSolar](https://github.com/wangzhecheng/DeepSolar) -> A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States.
 [Dataset on kaggle](https://www.kaggle.com/datasets/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
 Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
 Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
 Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia) and [DeepSolar tracker: towards unsupervised assessment with open-source data of the accuracy of deep learning-based distributed PV mapping](https://github.com/gabrielkasmi/dsfrance)